Overview of Graduate Program

 LANGUAGE STUDY FUNDING

-The Head Graduate Advisor will review applications in April and you will be informed of your award by mid-month.
-Actual awards will in the form of a stipend, for a maximum of $1,000, and will be made when the Graduate Student Services Advisor receives appropriate documentation/receipts for the language class/program.
+The Graduate Student Affairs Officer and Head Graduate Advisor will review applications in April and you will be informed of your award by mid-month.
+Actual awards will in the form of a stipend, for a maximum of $1,000, and will be made when the GSAO receives appropriate documentation/receipts for the language class/program.
 Please note that this award can be used for a private tutor and/or class fees and tuition and does not have to be used for a UC Berkeley language class; we encourage you to find the best class or program for your situation and research needs.
 You may be required to submit appropriate transcripts/certificates after completion of the course.
-Students are eligible for only 1 language award during their time in our program, but study doesn’t have to take place all at once.
-Classes can be taken in 2 summers, for example.
+Students are eligible for only 1 language award during their time in our program, but study doesn’t have to take place all at once: classes can be taken in 2 summers, for example.

 If you are interested in doing intensive language study, please provide the information outlined below.
 Allocations will be contingent on the cumulative amount of all student requests.